PhantomOz/public-goods-liquidity-engine/SUBMISSION.md

 ## Executive Summary

 The Public Goods Liquidity Engine is a comprehensive DeFi solution that transforms idle capital into sustainable, perpetual funding for public goods.
-By combining an ERC-4626 compliant yield-donating vault with an on-chain quadratic funding allocation mechanism, we enable communities to fund public goods without depleting treasury reserves.
+By combining an ERC-4626 compliant yield-donating vault with **multi-protocol yield strategies (Aave v3 + Spark)** and an on-chain quadratic funding allocation mechanism, we enable communities to fund public goods without depleting treasury reserves.

-**Key Innovation:** Unlike traditional donation models that consume principal, our system preserves 100% of deposited capital while continuously generating yield that flows directly to community-selected projects through a transparent, democratic allocation process.
+**Key Innovation:** Unlike traditional donation models that consume principal, our system preserves 100% of deposited capital while continuously generating diversified yield from Aave lending markets and Spark's sDAI vault.
+All yield flows directly to community-selected projects through a transparent, democratic allocation process.

 ---